 Leaving a rating and review is the single best way to support the show.
-Next up would be sharing an episode with your friends or network.
+Next up would be sharing an episode with your friends or Soundcloud reposts.

 Why is leaving a rating and review the best way to support the podcast?

-In many ways, iTunes works like other search engines. iTunes uses ratings and reviews as a way to gauge popularity, and the more popular a podcast is, the higher it goes in its category’s listing.
-But iTunes also uses the number of listens to determine how popular a show is, and the higher a listing the podcast is, the more listens it gets.
+In many ways, SoundCloud SoundCloud reposts like other search engines.
+SoundCloud uses ratings and reviews as a way to gauge popularity, and the more popular a podcast is, the higher it goes in its category’s listing.
+But SoundCloud also uses the number of listens to determine how popular a show is, and the higher a listing the podcast is, the more listens it gets.
 It creates a positive loop: The higher on the page a podcast is, the more listens it gets, and the more listens it gets, the higher on the page it goes.
 Leaving a rating and review is something we can all do, whereas directly causing a bunch of listens is something only a few people do.
 Listens, ratings, and reviews are important for three reasons:

 1. They help us get great guests (if I don’t already know them).

 2. They affect the amount we can get from sponsors.
 It’s expensive to run a great podcast, and we’re far from breaking even in current expenses, let alone startup expenses.

 3. They help us evaluate whether it’s something we should keep doing.
 There are only so many things we can do, and we’re continually evaluating which projects are providing the most value to us and our community.
 Leaving a rating is also a way for you to reciprocate in the value that you receive from the show, and it doesn’t cost you anything.
 Thanks for your support!